cappadavide/db2-datawarehouse-prj/README.md

 ## Data Loading Process Overview
 As outlined in the requirements, data loading is mandated to occur on a semi-annual basis, totalling four semesters (two years).
 To achieve this, a separation process was implemented using the Python script `extractHalfYear.py`.
 This script takes input parameters such as the date to be segmented, the table, and the semester, generating the corresponding CSV file.
 Subsequently, the data from the CSV files about each semester needs to be loaded into the system.
-The `COPY` command was employed within the `caricaSemestre` procedure for this purpose.
+The `COPY` command was employed within the `caricaSemestre.sql` procedure for this purpose.
 The following code snippet illustrates this:
 ```sql
 EXECUTE 'COPY sales FROM ''C:\Users\Public\'' + salescsv + ' WITH (format csv, delimiter '','', FORCE_NULL (onpromotion))';
 ```